joel-clifford-bootcamp/homework-5/README.md

 - Enter a Title, Start Time, End Time and Click submit
 - Events fade as they become past events

+## To Do
+- Add validation to inputs

 ## Assignment Details